Siphon880gh/devbrain/Enterprise - DOCKER, Kubernetes, Redis, Scaling, Server Admin/__ .Scaling/Legacy Tools (Supervisor, Pyenv, Pipenv, Poetry, PM2 ecosystem)/Process Manager - Supervisor/Supervisor Primer - GET STARTED (Python stack with Sh, Pyenv-virtualenvs, Pipenv, Gunicorn).md

 Copy down these paths (PID run path, logging path, and test temp path for testing supervisor works) to wherever you keep track of important account information for your web host / VPS / dedicated services

-8. Lets test if Supervisor have the ability to restart processes and keep them running
+8. Lets test Sh file
 - Make sure your app settings have `/tmp/test.sh` and `/tmp/`, as command and directory, respectively.
 The idea is that the directory is the folder of the sh file (the command).
 - Create and setup that test.sh file to allow execution permissions: